 This page will serve as a resource guide for frequently asked questions for government operations and actions related to the COVID-19 pandemic situation.

-When will Garrett County reopen businesses and allow travel?
+How will Garrett County handle businesses and travel?

 Garrett County leaders will follow Governor Hogan’s Orders and guidance to determine the timeline to implement the Governor's ‘Maryland Strong: Roadmap to Recovery’ plan

 With contact tracing consistently showing that family and other social gatherings and out-of-state travel lead to the most cases and the highest risk of exposure to COVID-19, Governor Hogan announced the following additional mitigation actions.

 NEW PUBLIC HEALTH ADVISORY TO LIMIT GATHERINGS TO 10 OR LESS.
 The Maryland Department of Health issued a public health advisory warning Marylanders against all non-essential activities and holiday gatherings with people outside one’s immediate household.
 Under this advisory, all Marylanders should refrain from attending public and private gatherings of more than 10 people in one location and should practice physical distancing to the maximum extent possible.